rcmckee/The-Organizers/README.md

 Guidelines:

 1) Each story ends with a reset.
 End your "reset" with the below 2 lines.
-If you do not, it will be assumed your story is incomplete.
+If you do not, it will be assumed your story is incomplete because every story results in a reset.

     $ sudo reset
     $ Password: